libgit2/libgit2/README.md

 ==================================

-Check the [contribution guidelines](CONTRIBUTING.md) to understand our workflow, the libgit2 [coding conventions](CONVENTIONS.md), and out list of [good starting projects](PROJECTS.md).
+Check the [contribution guidelines](CONTRIBUTING.md) to understand our workflow, the libgit2 [coding conventions](CONVENTIONS.md), and our list of [good starting projects](PROJECTS.md).

 License